gdimitriu/chappy/README.md

 # chappy

-Chappy has been design as a testbed for long running servers.
+Chappy has been design as a test-bed for long running servers.

 The transformation server was choose as type of long running server.
 The transformation server will take request using REST.

 Chappy wish to implement the following characteristics of the long running server:
 - REST server using Jersey and Jetty.
 - Predefined service for transformation using staxon and saxon.
-- hot-plugin of the transformation steps.
+- Hot-plugin of the transformation steps.
+- Hot-plugin of the transformations step by user with returning a cookie with will be used to run the flow. (not implemented yet)
+- Hot-plugin of the transformations step with dependencies. (not implemented yet)
 - Persistence of the upgrade/hot-plugin.(not implemented yet)
 - HTTP upgrade service. (not implemented yet)